gibsonpp/GR-sslcm-data/README.md

 ### Notes and limitations

-The conventional hatchery program for the Catherine Creek, Lostine River, and Upper Grande Ronde River populations, using endemic broodstock, was initiated with brood year 1997.
-Prior to this year, however, there were some inconsistent releases of hatchery fish (from out-of-basin broodstock) into the Upper Grande Ronde and Catherine Creek in the 1980’s and early 1990’s.
-Most of these releases occurred before the time period being modeled by the GR-LCM, but some of the 1990’s releases could have produced returning adults during the time period being modeled.
-Additionally, releases of fish from out-of-basin stocks into the nearby Lookingglass Creek population through 2001 (brood year 1999) produced high rates of straying in the returning adults.
-Both of these events (returning adults from early UGR and CAT releases, as well as straying adults from Lookingglass releases) could have produced the hatchery-origin adults seen in the adult return data prior to the start of the conventional hatchery programs.
-For simplicity, in the GR-LCM all of these hatchery-origin adults from before the start of conventional hatchery programs are treated as “strays” (i.e., extra adults simply added into the population as needed, rather than being generated by spawners and moved through all the modeled processes).
+The conventional hatchery program for the CAT, LOS, and UGR populations, using endemic broodstock, was initiated with brood year 1997.
+Prior to this year, there were a few releases of hatchery fish (produced with out-of-basin broodstock) into the Upper Grande Ronde and Catherine Creek in the 1980’s and early 1990’s.
+Most of these releases occurred before the time period modeled by the GR-LCM, but some of the hatchery smolt releases in the 1990’s could have produced returning adults during the years being modeled.
+Additionally, there was a high stray rate among hatchery-origin adults returning to the nearby Lookingglass Creek population through the 1991 brood year cohort.
+Both of these events (returning adults from early UGR and CAT releases, as well as straying adults from Lookingglass releases) could have produced the hatchery-origin adults in the adult return data prior to the start of the conventional hatchery programs.
+For simplicity, in the GR-LCM all these hatchery-origin adults from before the start of conventional hatchery programs are treated as “strays”.

-Most hatchery-origin juvenile fish are released in the spring as smolt (or pre-smolt), but there have been a few instances where part of a hatchery brood year cohort was released as parr: Lostine brood years 2007, 2008, and 2020; and Upper Grande Ronde brood year 2000.
-Although rates of survival and eventual adult returns from parr releases are much lower than they are for equivalent smolt releases, specific survival estimates (to Lower Granite Dam) for these parr releases are included in the aggregate weighted average `[surv_est]` values, and so overall the estimated of number of smolt arriving at Lower Granite Dam (i.e., smolt equivalents) for a given population and brood year using the aggregate release number and survival estimate accounts for the different expected survival of parr vs. smolt releases.
+Most hatchery-origin juvenile fish are released in the spring as age-2 smolt, but some parr were released into the Lostine River from brood years 2007, 2008, and 2020, and into the Upper Grande Ronde River from brood year 2000.
+Although survival and adult return rates from parr releases are much lower than they are for smolt releases, specific survival estimates (to Lower Granite Dam) for these parr releases are incorporated in the aggregate weighted average `[surv_est]` values.
+The estimated number of smolts arriving at Lower Granite Dam (i.e., smolt equivalents) for a given population and brood year is calculated using the total number of fish released and the aggregate survival estimate.
+This approach accounts for the different expected survival rates of parr and smolt releases.

-For brood years 1998-2011, some of the hatchery-origin fish released included fish from the “captive broodstock” program.
-In a captive broodstock program, the fish used as broodstock spend their whole lives in the hatchery and never migrate out to the ocean; whereas in a conventional hatchery program, adult fish returning from the ocean are captured to use as broodstock.
-Whether a fish’s parents came from the conventional vs captive broodstock program is known to affect the fish’s probability of survival to Lower Granite Dam, but these different expected survival rates are accounted for in the individual survival estimates by raceway.
+For brood years 1998-2011, some hatchery smolt releases were from the “captive broodstock” program.
+In the Grande Ronde basin captive broodstock program, the parents used as broodstock spent their entire lives in the hatchery and never migrated to the ocean.
+In a conventional hatchery program, adult fish returning from the ocean are used for broodstock.
+Differences in adult return rates between Grande Ronde basin captive and conventionally produced smolts have been documented (Feldhaus et al. 2022).

 ## Juvenile: juv-survival-hydro